throw-out-error/throw-out-utils/README.md

 ## Vectors

 A vector is a class that stores 3d coordinates and can be operated using multiplication, addition, etc. If the coordinates are not specified, it automatically uses the coordinates 0, 0, 0.
+See `examples/vec.js` for an example.

+## Cuboids

-See `examples/vec.ts` for an example.
+A cuboid is an axis-aligned bounding box with a minimum and a maximum (Vector) point.
+See `examples/cuboid.js` for an example.